-- 1. The Register of the Members of the Company will remain closed from 21st January, 2020 to 30th January, 2020 (Both days inclusive) for the purpose of holding the Annual General Meeting / Transfer of shares / entitlement of cash dividend. - A member of the Company entitled to attend and vote may appoint another member as his/her proxy to attend and vote on his/her behalf .
-PROXIES MUST BE RECEIVED AT THE REGISTERED OFFICE OF THE COMPANY NOT LESS THAN 48 HOURS BEFORE THE MEETING. - 3.
-In pursuance of Circular No.1 of SECP dated January 26, 2000 the CDC Account holders/sub-account holders are requested to bring with them their original CNICs or Passports alongwith Participant(s) ID Number and CDC account numbers at the time of attending the Annual General Meeting for identification purpose.
+A member of the Company entitled to attend and vote may appoint another member as his/her proxy to attend and vote on his/her behalf .
+PROXIES MUST BE RECEIVED AT THE REGISTERED OFFICE OF THE COMPANY NOT LESS THAN 48 HOURS BEFORE THE MEETING.

+In pursuance of Circular No.1 of SECP dated January 26, 2000 the CDC Account holders/subaccount holders are requested to bring with them their original CNICs or Passports alongwith Participant(s) ID Number and CDC account numbers at the time of attending the Annual General Meeting for identification purpose.
 If proxies are granted by such shareholders the same must be accompanied with attested copies of the CNICs or the Passports of the beneficial owners.
 In case of corporate entity, the Board of Directors' resolution/power of attorney with specimen signatures of the nominee shall be produced at the time of meeting.
-The nominee shall produce his original CNIC at the time of attending the meeting for identification.
+The nominee shall produce has original CNIC at the time of attending the meeting for identification.

-4. Submission of copies of CNIC
+4. Submission of copies of CNIC: